Synology to Synology Backup Made Simple with Secure Offsite Protection

 Typical Synology-to-Synology Workflow (High Level)

-• Primary Synology (source) runs Hyper Backup or Snapshot Replication.
+1. Primary Synology (source) runs Hyper Backup or Snapshot Replication jobs.

-• Secondary Synology (target) receives backups over the network (LAN or WAN).
+2. Secondary Synology (target) receives backups over LAN/WAN, usually incremental after the initial seed.

 Hidden Complexity of Traditional Synology Backup Solutions